rladies-chicago/blog/Add Events to Website/Meetup_Event_Template.md

 ### FAQs

 **Q: Are men welcome to attend R-Ladies events?**
-A: Yes, men are welcome at this event.
-Our mission is to encourage more women and non-binary individuals to get involved in the R community.
-Please help us by spreading the word about R-Ladies, and by being respectful of the fact that this event is primarily for women/non-binary/female-identifying individuals.
+A: Our primary mission is to encourage more women and non-binary individuals to get involved in the R community. ***As such, we strongly encourage that all men who attend this event have a female or non-binary sponsor.
+Please contact [masked] if you have questions.***

+Additionally, please help us by spreading the word about R-Ladies, and by being respectful of the fact that this event is primarily for women/non-binary/female-identifying individuals.

 **Are RSVP required?**
 [yes/no] and any details about accessing the venue.

+*[RSVP on meetup should also include the following question that must be answered by potential attendees]*:
+*Required: Please provide your email.
+If you do NOT identify as female or non-binary, please provide the name of your female or non-binary sponsor in addition to your email (i.e. example@example.com, First Last).*

 **Will food be provided?**
 yes/no